 To find out more about Concentra's bespoke Analytics Services and Solutions see Services.

 People tend to be visually satisfied when they see hierarchical structures represented with network diagrams.
 Network diagrams immediately provide a clear and explanatory description of the scenario analyzed.

 However, they are not a built-in option in Tableau.
 That may intimidate you from the start, but don't panic; you will be able to step up your dashboard game with just a short explanation of the data structure required to build these type of graphs.

 Drawing networks, in general, is not conceptually hard - at least when it comes to doing it in Tableau!
 Essentially, you will have to draw your network and instruct Tableau on how it should connect your nodes.

-For the purpose of this blog, I decided to analyse British Airways global connections from London Heathrow Airport.
+For the purpose of this blog, I decided to analyze British Airways global connections from London Heathrow Airport.
 I scraped some basic data from Heathrow Airport's website and processed it with Alteryx to get the data in the correct format.